AriJalk/wpf-hotel-project/README.md

 - **Floor View:** Choose a floor.
 ![Floor](Images/FloorView.jpg)

 - **Reservation:** Choose an available room on the floor.
 Rooms will be marked with a red border if they are not available at the requested time, if no customer is chosen, or if their capacity is lower than needed.
-Rooms with a green border are valid for the time and capacity and can be reserved.
+Rooms with a green border are valid for the time and capacity and can be reserved.</br>
+Cost is calculated based on easily customizable parameters in code for policy, and service menu to adjust prices.
+Weekdays and Weekends can have different rates and calculated based on dates so an order could be a combination of different costs for different days.</br>
 ![Reservation1](Images/Reservation1.jpg)

 - **Reservation:** Credit card dummy interface.